BahaaAlDeen/Trigonometric-CORDIC/README.md

     input: 	'rad' is the oinput angle in radian.

     out: 	'COS' cosine of the input angle.
-         	'SIN' sine of the input angle
+         	'SIN' sine of the input angle.